aav7fl/website-legacy/_posts/2016-03-20-ios-video-bug-disclosure.markdown

 Without knowing more about iOS inner workings, it's hard to say how much of the operating system this bug affects.
 But for now, it remains a mystery to myself.

 I wanted to publicly disclose this bug because I understand how frustrating it can be to research such a subtle bug and come up empty while trying to reproduce it.
 I am hoping that this post will help other users that search for the problem demonstrated be aware that it exists, can be reproduced, and let them know what I have discovered.

+> As we approach the end of 2018, I find that this issue still persists on iOS 12, and on the latest iPad hardware.
+It's disappointing that Apple has not resolved this issue.
+I suppose they are going to label this a feature.